Canon 1D Mark II vs Panasonic FZ1000

 Body comparison: Canon 1D Mark II vs Panasonic FZ1000

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Panasonic FZ1000.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably smaller (45 percent) than the Canon 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.